 When HB sheets burst onto the scene in 2017, scientists recognized they could become an exciting new material for energy, catalysis, and environmental applications.
 The breakthrough research garnered plaudits for its creative approach to materials design.
 A review article published in Chem in 2018 hailed the successful realization of HB sheets as “an exquisite example of human ingenuity at the pinnacle of innovative synthetic chemistry.”

-HB sheets are expected to be applied for light-weight, light-responsive, and safe hydrogen carrier.
+HB sheets are expected to be applied for lightweight, light-responsive, and safe hydrogen carriers.
 Currently, HB sheets are only responsive to ultra-violet light, thus, the visible-light sensitivity is important for their industrial application.

 “Cost reduction of the starting materials — magnesium diboride — for HB sheets will be another important factor,” he adds.

 The cross-institutional study showcases the predictive power of first-principles calculations in materials science, namely as a way of investigating the mechanism of hydrogen release.

 hydrogen boride nanosheets: Two-dimensional materials derived from magnesium diboride (MgB2) that were first reported by researchers in Japan in 2017.
 The nanosheets exhibit extraordinary electronic and mechanical properties in addition to hydrogen storage capacity.